 One of the best - if not THE best - modern remake of Atari's classic Asteroids, Subspace takes the concept and makes it even more addictive by turning it into a multiplayer space combat game.
 How good is the game?
 Let's hear it from the folks at Subspace.net, the #1 source of all things Subspace:

-Subspace is a very cool, very addictive multi-player online game.
-The thirty second description (which doesn't do the game justice at all) is that it is sort of like the classic game asteroids, except all the asteroids are other people online and they can shoot back.
+"The thirty-second description (which doesn't do the game justice at all) is that it is sort of like the classic game Asteroids, except all the asteroids are other people and they can shoot back.